cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ## Updating Software
 To meet requirements enforced by our security policy we need to keep the software up to date using ```yum``` software management tool.

-In this section we need to meet  the following guidelines
+In this section we need to meet  the following requirements.

  - [Ensure ```gpgcheck``` Enabled In Main Yum Configuration](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_rule_ensure_gpgcheck_globally_activated)
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NTUzMDAzNV19
+eyJoaXN0b3J5IjpbLTE5NjI0NzM0NDhdfQ==
 -->